cnorick/curse-of-strahd-notes/Locations/Ruins of Berez (U).md

 - A pouch containing ten [+1 sling bullets](https://5e.tools/items.html#%2b1%20sling%20bullet_dmg)
 - A set of [[Pipes of Haunting]]
 - A [[Stone of Good Luck (Luckstone)]]
+- A glass vial with some sort of plant inside.
+The label says "Belladonna root"

 ### Fortunes of Ravenloft